 The words used in the title of this blog aren’t mine, I’m using the vernacular of Cubs ace Jon Lester who was talking about the Cubs sky high expectations for this season.
 The truth is, we’ve witnessed a paradigm shift of massive proportions regarding our Chicago Cubs baseball club.
 The lovable loser mentality – gone!
 Replaced by a new perspective of – champions!

 As we begin the 2017 season tonight, Cubs fans are in uncharted territory as the team attempts to win back-to-back World Series titles for the first time since 1907 & 1908.
 Well, maybe it isn’t uncharted territory if you are 117 year old Emma Morano who was nine years old when the Cubs won those early 1900’s titles.
-However, I’m doubting that as a child the Italian Morano even knew of, or cared about, a baseball team in middle America.
-That likely is also the case for the few other living super-centenarians, who are mainly from Italy or Japan.
+However, I’m doubting as a child in Italy, Morano even knew of our baseball team in middle America.
+That likely is also the case for the few other living super-centenarians, who all seem to hail from Italy or Japan.
 But I digress.

 We wrapped up another spring training season and the Cubs win-loss record was…who cares!
 The Cubs did break all kinds of MLB spring training attendance records.
 This was pretty much expected given their World Series Champion status.